Skip to content

 await client.computers.click(id, { x: 500, y: 300 });

-Section titled “Prefer selectors over coordinates when possible”
+Section titled “Prefer AI or selectors over coordinates when possible”

 After a critical action (clicking a button, submitting a form), take another screenshot to confirm it worked: